-If the human Arbitrators are completely replaced by the Artificial Arbitrators then the whole arbitration proceedings would be different.
-The conflicting parties will not have to appoint any arbitrators nor do the court will be involved in appointing the same.
+If human Arbitrators are completely replaced by Artificial Arbitrators, then the whole arbitration proceedings would be different.
+The conflicting parties will not have to appoint any arbitrators, nor do the court will be involved in appointing the same.
 Learn all about the concept in this article.

-“I don’t see that human intelligence is something that humans can never understand.”
+“I don’t see that human intelligence is something the humans can never understand.”

 ~ John McCarthy, March 1989

-Artificial Arbitrators in dispute resolution is a whole new level of heights which science and technology had achieved in the last two decades.
-It has been etched deep down in every possible field and thinking about doing anything without the help of IT is nearly impossible.
+Artificial Arbitrators in dispute resolution is a whole new level of heights that science and technology have achieved in the last two decades.
+It has been etched deep down in every possible field, and thinking about doing anything without the help of IT is nearly impossible.
 Artificial intelligence (AI) is one of the very significant parts of the technological revolution.

-If the human Arbitrators are completely replaced by the Artificial Arbitrators then the whole arbitration proceedings would be different.
-The conflicting parties will not have to appoint any arbitrators nor do the court will be involved in appointing the same.
-The computer program will decide the entire matter on basis of the algorithm involved in the data provided to the machine.
-A fully automated machine will be performing the work with any human involvement.
+If human Arbitrators are completely replaced by Artificial Arbitrators, then the whole arbitration proceedings would be different.
+The conflicting parties will not have to appoint any arbitrators, nor do the court will be involved in appointing the same.
+The computer program will decide the entire matter on the basis of the algorithm involved in the data provided to the machine.
+A fully automated machine will be performing the work without any human involvement.